gabriel-hahn/hackerrank_codility_challenges/README.md

 # HackerRank Challenges

-Repository with most part of the challenges (JavaScript) I did at HackerRank :sunglasses:
+Repository with most part of the challenges (JavaScript) I did at HackerRank and Codility :sunglasses:

 ## Authors